amressamio/website/content/en/docs/13.0/Getting started/_index.md

 -->

-Installing FreeBSD&trade; 13.0-RELEASE is very easy, first thing we should do is to know where to install the FreeBSD&trade; whether to install it on a virtual machine or a bare metal.
+Installing FreeBSD&trade; 13.0-RELEASE is very easy, first thing we should do is to know where to install the FreeBSD&trade; OS, whether to install it on a virtual machine or a bare metal.

 ## Installing FreeBSD&trade; on a virtual machine

-You can use Oracle&trade; VM VirtualBox&trade;, VMware&reg; Workstation Player, Xen or KVM depends on your current OS, since I run everything on FreeBSD&trade; I will be using bhyve to show you how to install FreeBSD&trade;.
+You can use Oracle&trade; VM VirtualBox&trade;, VMware&reg; Workstation Player, Xen or KVM depends on your current OS, since I run everything on FreeBSD&trade; I will be using bhyve, the "BSD hypervisor" and [CBSD](https://cbsd.io) to show you how to install FreeBSD&trade;.

 ## Installing FreeBSD&trade; on a bare metal

-First visit [FreeBSD&trade; website](https://www.freebsd.org/where/) and download FreeBSD&trade; image and burn it to the media associated with its file type and size (CD, DVD, or USB), if you are using Windows&reg; download [Rufus] (https://rufus.ie) and if you are using Linux&reg; or Mac OS&reg; open your terminal and use dd command.
+First visit [FreeBSD&trade; website](https://www.freebsd.org/where/) and download FreeBSD&trade; image and burn it to the media associated with its file type and size (CD, DVD, or USB), if you are using Windows&reg; download [Rufus](https://rufus.ie) and if you are using Linux&reg; or Mac OS&reg; open your terminal and use dd command like the following example.

 {{% alert title="Warning" color="warning" %}}
 There is no undo with dd command, make sure to replace *of=/dev/da0* with the right device.